 A.3.
 Investment Performance

-The following statements summarise STL's investment performance for the year ended 31 December 2019 for the following asset classes: total, property, fixed interest and cash deposits.
+The following statements summarise STL's investment performance for the year ended 31 December 2022 for the following asset classes: total, property, fixed interest and cash deposits.
+Prior year comparatives are also shown.
 Figures are in £'000s.